ericeoa/GDPR/Privacy Policy.md

 For further information about the safeguards used when your information is transferred outside the European Economic Area, see the section of this privacy policy below entitled ==[Transfers of your information outside the European Economic Area](#%5BFor%20further%20information%20about%20the%20safeguards%20used%20when%20your%20information%20is%20transferred%20outside%20the%20European%20Economic%20Area,%20see%20the%20section%20of%20this%20privacy%20policy%20below%20entitled%20Transfers%20of%20your%20information%20outside%20the%20European%20Economic%20Area.%5D).==

 We use a third party contact form provider to store messages you send us.
-Our contact form provider is  located in the US.
+Our contact forms are hosted on our  provider is  located in the US.
 Their privacy policy is available here: https://emfluence.com/privacy-policy.
 Messages you send to us via our contact form will be stored outside the European Economic Area on our contact form provider’s servers in the United States.

 For further information about the safeguards used when your information is transferred outside the European Economic Area, see the section of this privacy policy below entitled ==[Transfers of your information outside the European Economic Area](#Transfers%20of%20your%20information%20outside%20the%20European%20Economic%20Area).==